 - Let the flakes cool down and process them in the same way as the desiccated coconut.

-Can you use sweetened coconut to make these cherry coconut cookies?
+Is sweetened coconut suitable to make these cookies?

 - Yes, you can.